STU44003 – Data Analytics

 • Rule Fit Procedure, and Model Evaluation

-• Handling Unbalance Dataset
+• Handling Unbalanced Dataset

 • Concept of Similarity and Distance